 Hemis Monastery cradles the finest relics of Buddhist culture that thrived in Central Asia since millennia.
-Standing tall in the folds of arid deserted highlands of the Ladakh Himalayas, Hemis Monastery is the sacred religious hermitage that lives on the blessings of Naropa.
-Naropa was an ancient Buddhist scholar who also presided over the operations of Nalanda Mahavihara as a chancellor!
+Standing tall in the folds of arid deserted highlands of the Ladakh Himalayas, it is the sacred religious hermitage that lives on the blessings of Naropa.
+An ancient Buddhist scholar, Naropa presided over the operations of Nalanda Mahavihara as a chancellor!

 Where is Hemis Monastery?

-Situated only at a distance of 45 KM from the town of Leh, Hemis Monastery has survived from many invasions, embedded in the history of Central Asia, that rocked the region.
+Situated at a distance of 45 KM from the town of Leh.
+The monastery has survived from many invasions, embedded in the history of Central Asia, that rocked the region.
 You will not be able to spot the monastery until you have reached the foot of the mountain and ventured into the interiors.
 It is mostly invisible to the outer world!

 A hidden world of wisdom, ancient culture rich with the artifacts dating back to the Gandharan period.
 It truly opens up as you enter the Hemis Monastery premises.
 As you start to explore the area, you realize that it has largely remained nonchalant to the technology evolution changing the face of the modern world.

-And yet, Hemis Monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
+And yet, the monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
 In fact, it has opened its door to the world.
-It is inviting pilgrims, researchers and visitors from around the globe in order to share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
+It is inviting pilgrims, researchers, and visitors from around the globe.
+To share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
 Naropa Festival is a prime example of the endeavor!